Ed Speleers

 Edward John Speleers (born 7 April 1988) is an English actor.
-He is best known for playing the title role in the 2006 film Eragon, antagonist Stephen Bonnet in the TV series Outlander and Jimmy Kent in the TV series Downton Abbey.
+He is best known for playing the title role in the 2006 film Eragon, Jimmy Kent in the TV series Downton Abbey, and antagonist Stephen Bonnet in the TV series Outlander.
 He has also appeared as Rhys Montrose in the fourth season of You (2023) and Jack Crusher in the third season of Star Trek: Picard (2023).

 Early life

 Speleers was born at St Richard's Hospital, Chichester, West Sussex, England.
 He is of Belgian descent.
 His parents divorced when he was three, with his mother residing in Spain and his father in London.
 He has two older half brothers.
 While still in school, Speleers performed in school productions such as A Midsummer Night's Dream and Richard III.
 In addition to acting, Speleers wrote a play, entitled Retribution, that was performed at Eastbourne College, in Sussex, where he attended.
 Speleers completed his education in 2006.